 This Versatile Indicator Helps Spot Turning Points

-To calculate the ROC, you divide the current price by an earlier price, subtract 1 from that value and multiply by 100 to convert to a percentage:
+To calculate the ROC, divide the current price by an earlier price.
+Subtract 1 from that value and multiply by 100 to convert to a percentage:

 Rate of Change (ROC) = [P/P(t)] -1 x 100, where P(t) is an older price point

-For example, the current price could be divided by the closing price six months ago to find the 6-month ROC.
 This calculation can be applied to any type of data series, including stocks, ETFs, mutual funds or even economic data.
-In fact, the widely followed Consumer Price Index (CPI) is a 12-month ROC calculation of price change.
+(In fact, the widely followed Consumer Price Index (CPI) is a 12-month ROC calculation of price change.)

-ROC can be used by itself as a complete trading strategy.
+Traders can use ROC by itself as a complete trading strategy.
 Traders could buy when the ROC is positive and sell when it falls below zero.
-This is illustrated in the chart below where two large gains would have been attained while a large loss would have been avoided.
+You can see this at work in the chart below.
+In this example, you would have made two large gains and avoided one large loss.

-Bull and bear markets can be identified by the value of ROC.
+In addition, traders can identify bull and bear markets by the value of ROC.
 Bull markets will have a positive value and downturns will be accompanied by a negative ROC.

 A number of studies have shown that high-momentum stocks tend to outperform over the next three to twelve months.
 Traders can screen for the stocks with the highest ROC and buy them.
-ROC will often turn lower and fall below its moving average ahead of a price decline, offering a timely sell signal.
-It is also helpful to see when ROC turns negative since that is often a signal that more price declines are ahead.
+ROC will often turn lower and fall below its moving average ahead of a major price decline.
+This offers a timely sell signal.
+It is also helpful to see when ROC turns negative, since that is often a signal that more price declines are ahead.

 By setting the Bollinger Bands to be 3 or more standard deviations from the average, something that is easily done with almost any trading software, you can spot even rarer market extremes.
 Only 1% of all ROC readings should be more than 3 standard deviations from the average.
 These rare opportunities will generally represent low-risk entry points for trades.